SylChamber/kanban-report/Notes - Azure DevOps API.md

 }
 ```

-We use the `nextLink` property in the returned data to get the next batch, until the `isLastBatch` property is `true`.
+We use the `nextLink` property in the returned data to get the next batch, until the `isLastBatch` property is `true`, filtering out the unwanted revisions by ID.